-The criteria and tests to be satisfied by an applicant for consent for an overseas investment will vary depending on the type of investment.
-For example, the applicant may be required to satisfy the "investor test".
+The investor will also be required to satisfy the "investor test".
 This test includes that the overseas person or, if that person is not an individual, the individuals with control of the relevant overseas person, must:

-- have business experience and acumen;

-- have demonstrated financial commitment;
+- have business experience and acumen; - have demonstrated financial commitment:

-- · be of good character; and

-- not be an individual of the kind referred to in the Immigration Act 2009 ss 15 or 16 (which lists persons not eligible for exemptions or permits under the Act, usually because of criminal or terrorist records).
+- · be of good character; and - not be an individual of the kind referred to in the Immigration Act 2009 ss 15 or 16 (which lists persons not eligible for exemptions or permits under the Act, usually because of criminal or terrorist records).